converged-computing/cloud-select/README.md

 - how to handle instances that don't have an attribute of interest?
 Should we unselect them?
 - pretty branded documentation
 - selection should have sorting ability
+- should we allow currency outside USD?
+Probably not for now.
+- aws instance listing (based on regions) should validate regions - an invalid regions simply returns no results
+- could eventually support different resource types (beyond compute or types of prices, e.g., pre-emptible vs. on demand)
+- add GPU memory - available in AWS not sure gcp
+- add AWS description from metadata (similar to GCP)

 Planning for minimizing cost: